RobSmyth/SystemsDashboardFramework/README.md

 To add a build agent tile:

 1. Press INSERT, the insert pane will appear.
-2. Drag and drop the today's date tile entry to where you want the message tile.
+2. Drag and drop the today's date tile entry to where you want the tile.
+3. Double click on the tile to configure it.